josefernandoferreiragomes/DocumentationRep/GitHubCopilotPrompts.md

 - **New Features:** Help brainstorm and scaffold new API features or endpoints during team discussions.
 - **Exploration:** Quickly experiment with new libraries or methods and evaluate their feasibility.

-By integrating Copilot into daily workflows, you can focus on high-impact tasks while accelerating routine ones.
-What do you think—would these capabilities be helpful for your team?
+By integrating Copilot into daily workflows, you can focus on high-impact tasks while accelerating routine work.